Euskal Herriko Futbol Txapelketa

 The Euskal Herriko Futbol Txapelketa (Basque Country Football Championship) is a regional football friendly competition run by Euskal Herria Kirola (Basque Country Sport).
 It is contested by teams from the Basque Country that play in La Liga.

 It was first played in the 2016–17 season.

 Format

 In the regular season, the scores of the games in La Liga played between the region's teams ('Basque football derbies') are used to create the standings.
 The best two teams qualify for the final, played in a neutral stadium.

 List of finals

 Top goalscorers

-Minimum of 5 goals in total for inclusion on list.
+Minimum of 6 goals in total for inclusion on list.

 2016–17

 There were five eligible clubs and 20 fixtures between them in the 2016–17 La Liga campaign.
+Osasuna were relegated.